tn3w/flask_Captchaify/README.md

 9. ***`without_watermark` Arg***

    Whether to show the Captchaify watermark or not.
+(Default: False) You don't have to use the Captchaify watermark, if you like the project you can give it a star on GitHub.

-(Default: False) When you use custom templates you can remove the watermark in the template.
+   When you use custom templates you can remove the watermark in the template.

    Web page where this is activated and the watermark is not shown: